OpenDSU/docssite/pages/concepts/DSU Introduction (RFC-001).md

 OpenDSU is an iteration of the IPFS intuition, providing new tools for programmers and architects.

 ## Contributors
-1. [Axiologic Research] (www.axiologic.net): New content and improvements.
+1. [Axiologic Research](www.axiologic.net): New content and improvements.
 Original texts under PharmaLedger Association and Novartis funding.
 MIT licensed content accordingly with the contracts.
-Publish and maintain the www.opendsu.com site.|
+Publish and maintain the [www.opendsu.com](www.opendsu.com) site.|
-2. [PharmaLedger Project] (www.pharmaledger.eu) Review, feedback, observations, new content, and corrections MIT licensed accordingly with the consortium agreements.
+2. [PharmaLedger Project](www.pharmaledger.eu): Review, feedback, observations, new content, and corrections MIT licensed accordingly with the consortium agreements.
-3. [PrivateSky Research Project](www.privatesky.xyz)  MIT licensed content accordingly with the contracts. https://profs.info.uaic.ro/~ads/PrivateSky/
+3. [PrivateSky Research Project](www.privatesky.xyz):  MIT licensed content accordingly with the contracts. [https://profs.info.uaic.ro/~ads/PrivateSky/](https://profs.info.uaic.ro/~ads/PrivateSky/)

 ## Annex 1.
 Contributors